 The general purpose of the Agricultural District (A) is to permit activities associated with primary agricultural production, and to preserve valuable agricultural land from inappropriate development.
+This district shall not contain a biomedical waste facility.

 5.1.1.
 The following uses shall be permitted or discretionary, with or without conditions, provided the application complies with the regulations in this district and this Bylaw: